Punk Rock Jesus: Background

 Punk Rock Jesus is a limited run comic book series composed of six issues that was written and illustrated by Sean Murphy.
 The first issue was published on July 11, 2012, by the DC Comics imprint Vertigo Comics.

 A web campaign to clone Jesus Christ before December 25, 2001, may have been part of the inspiration for the series.
 The campaign was called the Second Coming Project and turned out to be a hoax run by an underground book publisher.
 In 2004 at the age of 23, Murphy started writing the series as a practicing Catholic.
-At 26 years old in 2007, Murphy became a militant athiest and began using the project as a means to express his frustrations and concerns with religion.
+At 26 years old in 2007, Murphy became a militant atheist and began using the project as a means to express his frustrations and concerns with religion.
 In the following years leading up to the release of the series in 2012, Murphy became less militant about his views on religion and decided that a confrontational approach may not be the most productive.
 Murphy acknowledges that the series might be a controversial topic, but emphasized that he believes that if Jesus was cloned it's probable that we would turn it into a reality TV show.